apache/causeway-site/content/intro/tutorials/step-by-step-petclinic.md

 ## Rename the app, and rename the SimpleObject entity

+Time to start refactoring the app.
+The heart of the PetClinic app is the `Pet` concept, so go through the code and refactor.
+While we're at it, refactor the app itself from "SimpleApp" to "PetClinicApp".

 {note
 git checkout [bee3629c0b64058f939b6dd20f226be31810fc66](https://github.com/danhaywood/isis-app-petclinic/commit/bee3629c0b64058f939b6dd20f226be31810fc66)
 }

-Time to start refactoring the app.
-The heart of the PetClinic app is the `Pet` concept, so go through the code and refactor.
-While we're at it, refactor the app itself from "SimpleApp" to "PetClinicApp".
+See the git commit for more detail, but in outline, the renames required are:

 * in the `dom` module's production code
     * `SimpleObject` -> `Pet` (entity)